Child protection: International treaties

-The International Labour Organization (ILO) is a United Nations agency dealing with labour issues, created in 1919.
-It takes care also of child labour issues, in particular with conventions 138 and 182.
+The International Labor Organization (ILO) is a United Nations agency dealing with labor issues, created in 1919.
+It takes care also of child labor issues, in particular with conventions 138 and 182.

 On 20 November 1959 the United Nations General Assembly adopted a Declaration of the Rights of the Child during the Convention on the Rights of the Child.

-The United Nations Children's Fund (UNICEF) is a United Nations Programme headquartered in New York City, that provides long-term humanitarian and developmental assistance to children and mothers in developing countries.
+The United Nations Children's Fund (UNICEF) is a United Nations Program headquartered in New York City, that provides long-term humanitarian and developmental assistance to children and mothers in developing countries.

-In 2000, an agreement was reached among UNO countries about the military use of children.
+In 2000, an agreement was reached among countries belonging to the United Nations countries about the military use of children.

 The effectiveness of these programs is contested and seems limited to some.